Isiah Kiner-Falefa Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is sixth in the league with a collective 9.2 strikeouts per nine innings.
+- The Astros pitching staff ranks sixth in the league with a collective 9.2 strikeouts per nine innings.

-- The Astros' 3.77 team ERA ranks second across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.